joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 func expandKey(inputKey []byte) ([176]byte) {
   var expandedKeys [176]byte
-  //first 16 bytes of the expandedkeys should be the same 16 as the original key for i := 0; i < 16; i++ {
+  // first 16 bytes of the expandedkeys should be the same 16 as the original key for i := 0; i < 16; i++ {
     expandedKeys[i] = inputKey[i]
   }
-  var bytesGenerated int = 16 //needs to get to 176 to fill expandedKeys with 11 keys, one for every round. var rconIteration int = 1 var temp [4]byte
+  var bytesGenerated int = 16 // needs to get to 176 to fill expandedKeys with 11 keys, one for every round. var rconIteration int = 1 var temp [4]byte

   for bytesGenerated < 176{
-    //Read 4 bytes for use in keyExpansionCore copy(temp[:], expandedKeys[bytesGenerated-4:bytesGenerated])
+    // Read 4 bytes for use in keyExpansionCore copy(temp[:], expandedKeys[bytesGenerated-4:bytesGenerated])

-    if bytesGenerated % 16 == 0 {    //Keys are length 16 bytes so every 16 bytes generated, expand.
+    if bytesGenerated % 16 == 0 {    // Keys are length 16 bytes so every 16 bytes generated, expand.
       temp = keyExpansionCore(temp, rconIteration)
       rconIteration += 1
     }

     for y := 0; y < 4; y++ {
-      expandedKeys[bytesGenerated] = expandedKeys[bytesGenerated - 16] ^ temp[y]  //XOR first 4 bytes of previous key with the temporary list.
+      expandedKeys[bytesGenerated] = expandedKeys[bytesGenerated - 16] ^ temp[y]  // XOR first 4 bytes of previous key with the temporary list.
       bytesGenerated += 1
     }
   }